ouhaichi/ouhaichi.github.io/_portfolio/sprakcafe.md

 ---
-title: "Laguage Café With AI"
+title: "Laguage Café with AI"
 excerpt: "Generative AI can be a good assisstant in practicing languages.
 In this project, we explore how AI can be used as conversational aid to acquire a language while facilitating the collection of multimodal data for learning analytics <br/><img src='/images/sprakcafe.png'>"
 collection: portfolio
 ---